What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 • reflected on the interval P - Q

-• here there is a physiological impulse delay, which is important for normal hemodynamics
+• This is where physiological impulse delay occurs, which is important for normal hemodynamics

 AV block II degree Mobitz II

-Such violations lead to failures of intraventricular conduction.
-Usually people with such a tape have shortness of breath, dizziness, or they quickly overwork.
-In general, this is not so scary and is very common even among relatively healthy people who do not particularly complain about their health.
+Such disturbances lead to failures of intraventricular conduction.
+Typically, people with this type of tape experience shortness of breath, dizziness, or become overtired easily.
+In general, this is not so scary and occurs very often even among relatively healthy people who do not particularly complain about their health.

 Rhythm disturbance